 The clinic was built after the need for a basic but comprehensive health service became apparent following the tragic and unnecessary death of a San child.

 Our healthcare provision is focused on the local San community in this remote area.
-The Lifeline Clinic is entirely funded by voluntary donations and run by a clinic manager, one nurse, one receptionist, and four translators.
+It is entirely funded by voluntary donations and run by a clinic manager, one nurse, one receptionist, and four translators.
 Further support is provided by short-term foreign volunteers.

 Lifeline Clinic Clinical Services